DecipherNow/ansible-playbooks/README.md

 This repository contains playbooks made to deploy the AWS infrastructure and Grey Matter services to the Decipher dev AWS environment.
 It is recommended to set up `aws-vault`, as described [here](https://github.com/99designs/aws-vault) with your credentials in order to run Ansible smoothly.

-There are two Ansible roles defined:
+There are three Ansible roles defined:
 - `ecs-infrastructure` spins up the underlying AWS infrastructure (security groups, IAM roles, VPC, etc)
 - `ecs_services` spins up the Grey Matter core services (control, control-api, catalog, etc)

+- `ecs_secrets` spins up various necessary secrets into AWS Secrets Manager

 ### Launch Types